Today, humanitarian crises are characterized by increasing risk and uncertainty.

 Risk Management 101 Video

 This video explains key concepts and dilemmas in how risk is managed in response settings.
 It can be used in team meetings, project planning workshops, partnership reviews, or onboarding processes.
-Also available in French, Spanish, Arabic, Bengali, Burmese, and Hausa.
+Also available in French, Spanish, Arabic, Bengali, Burmese, Hausa, Bambara, Polish, Ukrainian, Russian, Dari, and Pashto.
 Additional languages are forthcoming.

-COMING SOON Responding Amid Uncertainty and Managing Risk in Humanitarian Settings – Research Findings
+Responding Amid Uncertainty and Managing Risk in Humanitarian Settings – Summary Findings Report